shediv/csv-search/README.md

     Will include count of rows matching and data with rows values

 Note: Have used `csvtojson` packg to read data from csv into a object array

+Time Complexity for this search in O(n)